Agathiyan-K/Barclays_League_Dashboard/README.md

+#Analysis of the Teams in Barclays Premier League between 1992 to 2018

-Acknowledgement for the Dataset - Mr. Dhiraj Sharma (https://github.com/sharmadhiraj/free-json-datasets/blob/master/datasets/premier-league-points-table.json)
+Acknowledgement for the Dataset - [Mr. Dhiraj Sharma](#https://github.com/sharmadhiraj/free-json-datasets/blob/master/datasets/premier-league-points-table.json)

 # About the Dataset